Tusharp21/flask_app/README.md

 ## # Flask Application  Readme

 ####Requirements
-To run the Flask application, make sure you have the following requirements installed on your system:
+To run the Flask application, make sure following requirements installed on the system:

 - Python (version 3.7 or higher)
 - pip (Python package installer)